tf-encrypted/tf-encrypted/README.md

 Presentations:

-- [Privacy-Preserving Machine Learning with TensorFlow](https://github.com/dropoutlabs/tf-world-tutorial), TF World 2019 (*by Jason Mancuso and Yann Dupis at Dropout Labs*); see also the [slides](https://github.com/dropoutlabs/tf-world-tutorial/blob/master/TensorFlow-World-Tutorial-2019-final.pdf)
+- [Privacy-Preserving Machine Learning with TensorFlow](https://github.com/capeprivacy/tf-world-tutorial), TF World 2019 (*by Jason Mancuso and Yann Dupis at Cape Privacy*); see also the [slides](https://github.com/capeprivacy/tf-world-tutorial/blob/master/TensorFlow-World-Tutorial-2019-final.pdf)

-- [Privacy-Preserving Machine Learning in TensorFlow with TF Encrypted](https://conferences.oreilly.com/artificial-intelligence/ai-ny-2019/public/schedule/detail/76542), O'Reilly AI 2019 (*by Morten Dahl at Dropout Labs*); see also the [slides](https://github.com/mortendahl/talks/blob/master/OReillyAI19-slides.pdf)
+- [Privacy-Preserving Machine Learning in TensorFlow with TF Encrypted](https://conferences.oreilly.com/artificial-intelligence/ai-ny-2019/public/schedule/detail/76542), O'Reilly AI 2019 (*by Morten Dahl at Cape Privacy*); see also the [slides](https://github.com/mortendahl/talks/blob/master/OReillyAI19-slides.pdf)

 Other:

 - [Privacy Preserving Deep Learning – PySyft Versus TF Encrypted](https://blog.exxactcorp.com/privacy-preserving-deep-learning-pysyft-tfencrypted/) makes a quick comparison between PySyft and TF Encrypted, correctly hitting on our goal of being the encryption backend in PySyft for TensorFlow (*by Exxact*)

-- [Bridging Microsoft SEAL into TensorFlow](https://medium.com/dropoutlabs/bridging-microsoft-seal-into-tensorflow-b04cc2761ad4) takes a first step towards integrating the Microsoft SEAL homomorphic encryption library and some of the technical challenges involved (*by Justin Patriquin at Dropout Labs*)
+- [Bridging Microsoft SEAL into TensorFlow](https://medium.com/dropoutlabs/bridging-microsoft-seal-into-tensorflow-b04cc2761ad4) takes a first step towards integrating the Microsoft SEAL homomorphic encryption library and some of the technical challenges involved (*by Justin Patriquin at Cape Privacy*)

 # Development and Contribution